MeikelLP/global-game-jam-2020/README.md

 * Assembler: Use this tool to add items from the inventory to the phone.
 Broken parts can not be assembled into the phone.
 * Repair: Disassembled parts can be repaired in the inventory.
 Once repaired, the can be reassembled into the phone.
 * Analyzer: Use this tool to check which part is broken.

+## Known Bugs

+* You can only fix one phone as of right now.
+There are 2 phones in the game.
+Please restart the game until you get the other phone (random chance).